-Butler accepts transfer hours from these institutions regionally accredited by the Higher Learning Commission or regional accreditations accepted by the U.S. Department of Education.
+Butler accepts transfer hours from these institutions regionally accredited by the Higher Learning Commission or regional accreditation's accepted by the U.S. Department of Education.
+International transcripts must be evaluated and translated by a member company of National Association of Credential Evaluation Services (NACES).